-- Days away, restricted and transferred rate (DART)
+- Days away, restricted or transferred rate

 - Total recordable rate (TRR)

 - Lost Time Injury & Illness Rate (LTIR)

 (Partnership) and its subcontractors on-site will adhere to the terms of this agreement.
 Therefore, notwithstanding routine OSH inspections, hazards identified through this partnership must be corrected promptly.